Crescent Cemetery - Updates & Changes

 • No part of the headstone may rest on another grave/plot.

-• We will place a temporary marker at the head of the grave.
+• We can place a temporary marker at the head of the grave.
 The marker will be removed when a permanent headstone is placed or when the sign degrades.

-• All headstones must be constructed of granite or brass & requires a 6” wide concrete or stone mow strip completely around the perimeter.
+• All headstones must be constructed of granite or stone & requires a 6” wide concrete or stone mow strip completely around the perimeter.
 Mow strip must be at least 4” thick.

-• Single wide markers (including double deep) may be no larger than 36” wide x 18” long x 40” tall.
-Maximum size with the mow strip would be 48” wide x 30” long.
-Note: Headstone height will be reduced to 32” in October 2024.
+• Single wide markers (including double deep) may be no larger than 36” wide x 18” long x 26” Maximum size with the mow strip would be 48” wide x 30” long.

-• Double wide markers may be no larger than 72” wide x 18” long x 40” tall.
-Maximum size including the mow strip would be 84” wide x 30” long.
-Note: Headstone height will be reduced to 32” in October 2024.
+• Double wide markers may be no larger than 72” wide x 18” long x 26” Maximum size including the mow strip would be 84” wide x 30” long.

 • Only 1 marker is allowed per grave.

-• If the grave is split into smaller units for infants or cremains, only the front headstone maybe raised, the other headstones, if any, are required to be flat.
+• If the grave is split into smaller units for infants or cremains, all of the headstones are required to be flat.

 • We recommend headstones with built-in vases.
 This will allow you to display your decorations on mowing day.